yax-lakam-tuun/libqrcode/README.md

 # Conan
 The library supports _Conan_ out of the box.
 The [`conan_demo/Dockerfile`](conan_demo/Dockerfile) and [`conan_demo/build.sh`](conan_demo/build.sh) are for demonstration purposes.
-It creates a small command-line tools which can create QR symbols from a given text message.
+It creates a small command-line tool which can create QR symbols from a given text message.

 Please note:
 The _Conan_ build is part of the CI checks.
-The tools has to be compiled successfully in order to clear this stage.
+The tool has to be compiled successfully in order to clear this stage.